iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: May 11, 2019 Saturday*

+**Today's Progress**: I continued to work through the Phaser game tutorial.

+**Thoughts** I'm thinking of ways to branch out from tutorials once I'm done with this.
+I want to know that I know it.

 ### Day 31: May 10, 2019 Friday*

 **Today's Progress**: I was working on Phaser tutorial.
 I wanted to know what made a picture a sprite, so I ventured out and made my own.
 It happens to look just like a simple square.
 That's okay for now.